What Impacts Your Credit Score?Published on September 21, 2021 by CreditFresh

 But sometimes, you simply forget you owe money, and you don’t realize it until your creditor gently reminds you.
 But by this point, it may be too late.
 Even one missed payment may have a negative impact on your history.

-Multiple missed payments may have an even greater impact, while an account that remains delinquent for months may leave behind a crater in your credit report.
+Multiple missed payments may have an even greater impact, while something like a credit card account that remains delinquent for months may leave behind a crater in your credit report.
 Left long enough, it might even evolve into a charge-off, collection, or repossession.

 That’s not to say every late payment will end up this way.
 Keeping on top of your bills may help you avoid adding negative entries to your file.